-In recent days, the poem "The sound of germinating seeds" by author To Ha (designed as lesson number 5 of week 3 in the Vietnamese language book for grade 5, Connecting knowledge with life series) has caused a stir in public opinion with conflicting views.
+In recent days, the poem "Sound of Germinating Seeds" by author To Ha (designed as lesson number 5 of week 3 in the Vietnamese textbook for grade 5, the book series Connecting Knowledge with Life) has caused a stir in public opinion with conflicting views.

 On some forums and social networks, some opinions say that the poem has many difficult to understand words, complicated sentences, or the entire poem has no rhyme, making it difficult for young students to learn.

-Some even argue that poetry like this should not and does not deserve to be included in textbooks for students to learn.
+Some even argue that poetry like this should not and does not deserve to be included in textbooks for students.

 “Is it really necessary to use those words, when we have completely different words that are still very suitable in this context?” one opinion was given.

-However, others believe that the poem may contain some uncommon and unfamiliar words, but the content and quality should not be criticized.
+However, others believe that the poem may have some uncommon and unfamiliar words but the content and quality should not be criticized.
 Some people believe that the beauty and meaning of this poem can be felt.

 a5b9bed8 3014 40de a3c4 ff84291acdd6.png